Polynomial Kernels and Wideness Properties of Nowhere Dense Graph Classes: Stability and Indiscernibles

 \paragraph{First-order logic.} For extensive background on first-order logic, we refer the reader to~\cite{hodges1993model}.
 For our purpose, it suffices to define first-order logic over the vocabulary of graphs (with constant symbols from a given parameter set).

 Let $A$ be a set.
-We call $\LA\coloneqq\{E \}\cup A$ the \emph{vocabulary} of graphs with parameters from $A$. \emph{First-order formulas} over $\LA$ are formed from atomic formulas~$x=y$ and $E(x,y)$, where $x,y$ are variables (we assume that we have an infinite supply of variables) or elements of $A$ treated as constant symbols, by the usual Boolean connectives~$\neg$~(negation),~$\wedge$ (conjunction), and~$\vee$ (disjunction) and existential and universal quantification~$\exists x,\forall x$, respectively.
+We call $\LA\coloneqq\{E \}\mathop{\cup} A$ the \emph{vocabulary} of graphs with parameters from $A$. \emph{First-order formulas} over $\LA$ are formed from atomic formulas~$x=y$ and $E(x,y)$, where $x,y$ are variables (we assume that we have an infinite supply of variables) or elements of $A$ treated as constant symbols, by the usual Boolean connectives~$\neg$~(negation),~$\wedge$ (conjunction), and~$\vee$ (disjunction) and existential and universal quantification~$\exists x,\forall x$, respectively.
 The free variables of a formula are those not in the scope of a quantifier, and we write~$\phi(x_1,\ldots,x_k)$ to indicate that the free variables of the formula~$\phi$ are among $x_1,\ldots,x_k$.
+We often abbreviate a tuple $(x_1,\ldots, x_k)$ by $\bar{x}$ and let the context determine the length of a tuple $\bar{x}$.

 To define the semantics, we inductively define a satisfaction relation~$\models$.
 Let $G$ be a graph and $A\subseteq V(G)$.
 For an $\LA$-formula~$\phi(x_1,\ldots,x_k)$, and $v_1,\ldots,v_k\in V(G)$, $G\models\phi(v_1,\ldots,v_k)$ means that~$G$ satisfies~$\phi$ if the free variables~$x_1,\ldots,x_k$ are interpreted by~$v_1,\ldots,v_k$ and the parameters $a\in A$ (formally treated as constant symbols) used in the formula are interpreted by the corresponding element of $A$ in $G$, respectively.
 If $\phi(x_1,x_2)=E(x_1,x_2)$ is atomic, then $G\models\phi(v_1,v_2)$ if~$(v_1,v_2)\in E(G)$.
 The meaning of the equality symbol, the Boolean connectives, and the quantifiers is as expected.
 For a formula $\phi(x_1,\ldots, x_k, y_1,\ldots, y_\ell)$ and $v_1,\ldots, v_\ell\in V(G)$ (treated as a sequence of parameters), we write $\phi(x_1,\ldots, x_k, v_1,\ldots, v_\ell)$ for the formula with free variables $x_1,\ldots, x_k$ where each occurrence of the variable $y_i$ in $\phi$ is replaced by the constant symbol $v_i$.